CYBAVO/sofa_mock_server/README.md

 Check if the addresses are well-formatted in this cryptocurrency, Ex.
 ETH must have the prefix 0x, BTC should be started with 1 or 3 or bc1, etc.

+> If the wallet's cryptocurrency is BNB or XRP, there will be a `must_need_memo` flag to indicate whether the address needs a memo / destination tag when transferring cryptocurrency to the address.

 **POST** /v1/sofa/wallets/`WALLET_ID`/addresses/verify

 > Wallet ID must be a deposit or withdraw wallet's ID